mikeharris-des/ChatServer/README.txt

 --------------------------------------------------------------------------------------------------------------------------------------------------

 VIDEOLINK:
-    COMP 2406 - Fall 2023 FINAL PROJECT -> before it was finished with several bugs https://youtu.be/wtcX7uteig8
+    COMP 2406 - Fall 2023 FINAL PROJECT -> before I included embeded message ids so user session data did not reliably store and there was issues with styling. https://youtu.be/wtcX7uteig8

-ADDITIONAL NOTES: